The Impact of Market Fluctuations on Blue Water Biotech Inc's (BWV) Stock - News Heater

 BWV) stock’s latest price update

-Blue Water Biotech Inc (NASDAQ: BWV) has experienced a rise in its stock price by 10.23 compared to its previous closing price of 0.27.
-However, the company has seen a gain of 21.55% in its stock price over the last five trading days.
+Blue Water Biotech Inc (NASDAQ: BWV)’s stock price has dropped by -16.67 in relation to previous closing price of 0.24.
+Nevertheless, the company has seen a loss of -20.80% in its stock price over the last five trading days.
 Zacks Investment Research reported 2023-06-15 that Blue Water (BWV) soars 62% after declaring its deal to purchase six FDA-approved products for $8.5 million.
 The agreement will help expand the company’s portfolio into cardiology and pain management.

-During the last 5 trading sessions, BWV rose by +18.49%, which changed the moving average for the period of 200-days by -74.48% in comparison to the 20-day moving average, which settled at $0.2753.
-In addition, Blue Water Biotech Inc saw -72.87% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BWV fell by -20.80%, which changed the moving average for the period of 200-days by -82.80% in comparison to the 20-day moving average, which settled at $0.2590.
+In addition, Blue Water Biotech Inc saw -81.86% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BWV